7 Questions with Anastasia Cole Plakias

 Pedestrians strolling down Northern Blvd. might not know such an operation exists high above their heads, but ascend the flight of stairs to Brooklyn Grange and you’ll find a healthy, hearty, vibrant farm overlooking the illustrious Manhattan skyline.

-Watch the video below as managing partner and founder Anastasia Cole Plakias gives you an inside peek to what Brooklyn Grange is all about.
+Watch the video above as managing partner and founder Anastasia Cole Plakias gives you an inside peek to what Brooklyn Grange is all about.

 Submit Comment »